"Winning new construction projects is often not just about having the lowest price."

 16. company brochures (which may include financial statements and safety statistics)

-Include as much information as possible to demonstrate that the company has an understanding of the project, has thought through the construction process, and has the personnel and resources to undertake the project successfully.
+Include as much information as possible to demonstrate that the company has an understanding of the construction project, has thought through the construction process, and has the personnel and resources to undertake the project successfully.

-For instance, some clients may score the contractor’s price as 90% of the overall score with the remaining 10%, say, being made up of various factors such as the local ownership of the company, the number of indigenous employees, the amount of money that will be spent in the local community, the experience of the proposed construction team, the resources available for the project and the contractor’s safety record.
+For instance, some clients may score the contractor’s price as 90% of the overall score with the remaining 10%, say, being made up of various factors, such as the local ownership of the company, the number of indigenous employees, the amount of money that will be spent in the local community, the experience of the proposed construction team, the resources available for the project and the contractor’s safety record.

-Checking your submission
+Checking your project price

-Check the submission to make certain:
+Check the price submission to make certain:

 1. all the documentation requested by the client has been completed and is included